 - Available in Pressure Range of 15-20 mmHg, 20-30 mmHg or 30-40 mmHg.

-Open-toe socks or stockings end at the toe’s base, so they are more suitable to wear with summer sandals, flip flops, or peep-toe shoes.
+Open-toe compression socks end at the toe’s base, so they are more suitable to wear with summer sandals, flip flops, or peep-toe shoes.
 Compared to traditional socks with covered toes, these socks are highly breathable because your toes are uncovered.

 Toe less or peep-toe compression stockings are ideal for

 - People with large shoe sizes or long toes.

 - People with delicate feet or sensitive toes.

 - People with long nails, bunions, or open wounds.

 - People who are looking for super comfort without their toes being restricted.